What do the colors of baby stools mean?

 Baby's stools during the first few days after birth

-In the first few days after the baby is born, the baby's stools look like a black, sticky material: this is called meconium ¹ .
+In the first few days after a baby's birth, their stools have the appearance of a black, sticky substance: this is called meconium.¹ .

-This is the accumulation of amniotic fluid residue and is a sign that the child's bowel movements are functioning properly.
-These stools, which do not have any particular odor, are passed within two or three days.
+This is due to the accumulation of amniotic fluid residue² and is a sign that the baby's bowel movements are functioning.
+These stools, which do not have a particular odor, are passed within two or three days.

-After meconium, baby stools change texture and color ¹ , and this varies from one baby to another, because each little treasure is unique!
-The texture of baby stools varies in particular depending on their diet, it can be more liquid or harder.
-Variations that can be explained by a change in milk *, taking medication, or even during periods when they are teething…
+After meconium, babies' stools change in texture and color¹ , and this varies from one baby to another, because every little treasure is unique!
+The texture of a baby's stools varies depending on their diet; it can be more liquid or harder.
+These variations can be explained by a change in formula *, taking medication, or even during teething periods…

 Exclusive breastfeeding ¹

-Baby's stools therefore naturally depend on his diet.
+A baby's stools naturally depend on their diet.
 Breast milk is the best milk for your baby.
-And, if you're exclusively breastfeeding, your baby's stools will have a lumpy appearance and a loose, runny texture.
-This is also related to what you eat.
+And, if you are exclusively breastfeeding, your baby's stools will have a lumpy appearance and an unformed, liquid texture.
+They are also related to what you eat.

-Furthermore, because breast milk is high in lactose, it can cause gas and colic.
+Furthermore, because breast milk is rich in lactose, it can cause gas and colic.
 While frequent bowel movements after each feeding are not uncommon, they can also be less frequent.

-In either case, if the baby is growing well, there is no need to worry : each baby follows their own unique rhythm.
+In either case, if the baby is growing well, there is no need to worry : each baby follows its own rhythm.

 Infant formulas

-If a baby is bottle-fed, the texture of his stools depends on the infant formula he is given: they will be pasty, thick and smelly ¹ , compared to the stools of a breast-fed baby.
-Infant formula that is not suitable for his baby can cause constipation ³ or diarrhea ¹ : In both cases, if this happens regularly, it is a sign that it is necessary to consult your pediatrician or the health professional who is following your baby.
+If a baby is bottle-fed, the texture of their stools depends on the formula used in their meals: they will be pasty, thick, and smelly¹ compared to the stools of a breastfed baby.
+An unsuitable formula can cause constipation³ or diarrhea 1 : In both cases, if this happens regularly, it is a sign that you need to consult your pediatrician or the healthcare professional who is treating your baby.

 Introduction of solid foods

-The time for solid food diversification is also the time for the diversification of baby's stools!
-Especially when introducing solid foods, their stools become thicker and the smell increases.
-The color changes and becomes darker, but this can still change depending on the foods consumed (such as apricots 4 ...)
+The introduction of solid foods also coincides with changes in your baby's stools!
+Especially when introducing solid foods, their stools become thicker and the odor intensifies.
+The color changes and becomes darker, but this can still vary depending on the foods consumed (such as apricots ... ).

-How to interpret the color of baby's stools?
+How to interpret the color of a baby's stools?

 Mustard yellow stools

-Mustard yellow is the most common color of baby stools when exclusively breastfed. ¹
+Mustard yellow is the most common color of a baby's stools when exclusively breastfed. ¹

 Brown stools

-If the baby is bottle-fed with infant formula , the color of his stools will be in the brown range. ¹
+If the baby is bottle-fed with infant formula , the color of their stools will be brown. ¹

 Green stools

-Baby's stools can also be shades of green, and this depends, as you know, on their diet.
-For example, if you're breastfeeding and have been eating green vegetables, the color of their stools will be more greenish.
+A baby's stools can also be in shades of green, and this depends, as you know, on their diet.
+So, if you are breastfeeding and have eaten green vegetables, the color of their stools will be rather greenish.

-If the baby is bottle-fed, his stool may be green.
-1.5 Weaning can be a reason for green baby stools.
+If the baby is bottle-fed, their stools may be green.
+1.5 Introducing solid foods can be a reason for a baby's stools turning green.

 White, red or black stools

-White, red or black baby stools (apart from the meconium discussed above) are, however, a sign that you need to see a doctor.
+White, red or black baby stools (apart from meconium, which was mentioned above) are, however, a sign that you should consult a doctor.

 Conclusion

-You know everything there is to know about baby stools, which are often a topic of question and even concern for new parents.
-Regardless of their texture or color (with the exception of white, red, or black stools, as we just saw), if your baby is healthy and thriving, you have nothing to worry about.
+You now know all about baby stools, which are often a source of questions and even concern for new parents.
+Regardless of their texture or color (except for white, red, or black stools, as we just discussed), if your baby is healthy and thriving, you have nothing to worry about.

-And, if you have any doubts, the healthcare professional who is monitoring your baby is there to answer your questions; they remain the first person to contact for advice.
+And, if you have any doubt, the healthcare professional who is monitoring your baby is there to answer your questions; they remain the first person to contact for advice.

 Come tell us your story and share your experience at contact@biostime.fr or by private message on Instagram@biostimefr .